markohlebar/iOSArchitectures/README.md

 Also, if there are any errors in my approach to a certain pattern, I would love to hear about that as well.

+## MVVM Example ##

+Actually this might be considered [MVVMC | http://skimp-blog.blogspot.ie/2012/02/mvvm-is-dead-long-live-mvvmc.html] example.
+It is using [BIND | https://github.com/markohlebar/BIND] framework for bindings and some MVVM abstractions.

+### Bilding ###

+To build the MVVM example you should open the `MVVM.workspace` inside the MVVM project and compile.